 Get involved in the growing Freestyle community in Wales!

 Freestyle Snowboarding in the UK has boomed since the successes of Jenny Jones, Billy Morgan and Jamie Nicholls in Sochi 2014.
-With freestyle nights now popping up around Wales, this is the perfect time for you to get involved and have a go!
+With freestyle nights now popping up all around Wales, this is the perfect time for you to get involved and have a go!

 Freestyle snowboarding is any snowboarding that includes tricks, where the rider utilizes natural and man-made features such as rails, jumps, boxes, logs, rocks, and innumerable others to creatively ride down the mountain.
 It is a very popular aspect of the sport since it is exciting, challenging and always progressive.
 Freestyle snowboarders usually use shorter, softer twin tip Snowboards and softer Snowboard Boots to reduce the weight, making it easier for them to maneuver in the air.